michael-franke/npNLG/neural_pragmatic_nlg/01b-practicalities.md

 Venue: Wilhelmstraße 19, room 0.01

-Some lectures will be delivered online, via Zoom, in this room: [zoom room](https://zoom.us/my/michael.franke.tuebingen).
+Some lectures will be delivered online, via Zoom, in this [zoom room](https://zoom.us/my/michael.franke.tuebingen).

-Homework submission and information sharing via email requires signing up for this course on [Moodle](https://moodle.zdv.uni-tuebingen.de/course/view.php?id=2875).
+In order to submit your homework and receive information for this course (by emaiil), please sign up for this course on [Moodle](https://moodle.zdv.uni-tuebingen.de/course/view.php?id=2875).

 ## References